Follow Us + Get Updates

 About Immigration, “The Girl” Movie Opens This Weekend, Filmed in Oaxaca

-If you don’t do anything else today, please watch this interview and when the full-length feature film comes your way, please see it.
+If you don’t do anything else today, please watch this video clip interview below and when the full-length feature film comes your way, please see it.
 Thank you!
 Opens March 8 in New York and March 16 in Los Angeles.

 The Girl is a microcosm.
 Here in Oaxaca and in our village — in fact in most villages throughout the state, men and women leave their families behind to find work, send money home to support their families, and suffer incredible hardship.
 I know people who have been left behind and many who have gone to the U.S. and returned.
 They are honorable, decent and hardworking people who are family centric.
 It is a tragedy that the United States does not have a more human immigration policy.